Prince Henry's High School: Lichfield House

 Clement Lichfield became what was to be the last Abbot of Evesham Abbey in 1514.
 He was responsible for the final building works undertaken on the Abbey complex prior to its dissolution by Henry VIII, including the St Clements Chantry, off All Saints church.
 He also built a new school building in Merstow Green.
 The fact that the school was sited away from the main Abbey saved it when the majority of the complex was dismantled in 1540.

 That school building (which continued in use as a school until 1879), together with the Bell Tower and Chantry Chapel (now known as the Lichfield Chapel) are the main significant surviving structures from Evesham Abbey which, at its peak, was the third largest Abbey Church in England.

 Workman House

 Henry Workman was Mayor of Evesham from 1851 to 1855 and built the Workman Bridge in 1856.
 The river below the site of the bridge was a maze of shallows and treacherous currents, so Henry Workman had it dredged into one channel and used the sediment from the river to create the Workman Gardens and public park.

 He financially contributed to the school move from Merstow Green to its new site on Greenhill, which took place in 1879.

 National Teaching School Status

-In April 2014, Prince Henry's High School was selected by the National College for Teaching and Leadership (NCTL) to become a national teaching school – an important role in raising standards.
+In April 2014, Prince Henry's High School was selected by the National College for Teaching and Leadership (NCTL) to become a national teaching school.
 Teaching Schools take a leading role in recruiting and training new entrants to the profession, identifying leadership potential and providing support for other schools.

-Prince Henry's High School was one of only 200 schools in England to be granted teaching school status in the latest designation round.